theouterspaced/domains-whitelist/README.md

 #### Downloads:

 **allow.txt:** A list of web domains that should always be allowed.
+Based on the most statistically popular and common websites.
   * https://raw.githubusercontent.com/theouterspaced/domain-whitelist/main/allow.txt

 **eclectic.txt:** An eclectically personal list of web domains that should probably always be allowed.